dask/dask-ml/docs/source/hyper-parameter-search.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This case happens when the data fits on in the memory of one machine but when there are a lot of hyperparameters to search.
+This case happens when the data fits on in the memory of one machine but when there are a lot of hyperparameters to search, or the models require specialized hardware like GPUs.
 The best class for this case is :class:`~dask_ml.model_selection.HyperbandSearchCV`:

 .. autosummary::
    dask_ml.model_selection.HyperbandSearchCV

-Briefly, this estimator is easy to use and performs remarkably well (more detail is in ":ref:`hyperparameter.adaptive`").
-It's easy to use because there's a rule-of-thumb to determine the input parameters (more detail is in ":ref:`hyperparameter.hyperband-params`").
+Briefly, this estimator is easy to use, has strong mathematical motivation and performs remarkably well.
+For more detail, see ":ref:`hyperparameter.hyperband-params`" and ":ref:`hyperparameter.hyperband-perf`".

-Two other classes also address "compute constrained but not memory constrained" searches.
-However, the input parameters are a more difficult to configure:
+Two other adaptive hyperparameter optimization algorithms are implemented in these
+classes:

 .. autosummary::
    dask_ml.model_selection.SuccessiveHalvingSearchCV
    dask_ml.model_selection.InverseDecaySearchCV

+The input parameters for these classes are a more difficult to configure.

 All of these searches can reduce time to solution by (cleverly) deciding which parameters to evaluate.
 That is, these searches *adapt* to history to decide